geoportti/geospatial-challenge-camp/source/tabs/partners.rst

 ========

 Is your organization looking for solutions?
 The Geospatial Challenge Camp 2026 addresses real-world sustainable challenges in **Mobility and Transportation** using open data and location technologies.
-By joining as a partner, your organization can collaborate directly with researchers and experts to co-create innovative, data-driven solutions.

-Join us to collaborate with multidisciplinary teams during this 13-week course taking place from February to May 2026.
+By joining as a partner, your organization can collaborate directly with researchers and experts to co-create innovative, data-driven solutions during this 13-week course taking place from February to May 2026.

 We offer
 --------